 The objective of the Nutrition Research Funding Program is to gain a better understanding of the specific role of dairy products in attaining and maintaining optimal health as well as their contribution in a sustainable diet.
 DFC considers proposals that have nutrition and health implications for Canadian dairy products are relevant to Canadian dairy farmers, and address at least one of DFC’s research priorities.

 |Decisions communicated to Applicants

 DOCUMENTS FOR DOWNLOAD

-Of specific interest to DFC are research proposals which feature milk products in their entirety (milk, cheese and yogurt, including regular fat versions), demonstrate technological innovation and utilize a multidisciplinary approach, whenever possible, to address fundamental and applied research questions.
+Of specific interest to DFC are research projects which feature dairy products in their entirety (particularly milk, cheese and yogurt, including regular fat versions), demonstrate technological innovation and utilize a multidisciplinary approach, whenever possible, to address fundamental and applied research questions.
 Applied human randomized, controlled trials and mechanistic studies in humans are of particular interest.
 Our current research priorities and areas of interest can be found here.